S4DS-IEM/S4DS-Bot/README.md

     3.5 : Navigate to the third option "Bot" and under the "Build a Bot" section click the "Add Bot" and finalise your selection.
 (Note, this is irreversible for that application.)

-    3.6 : Now, under the label "TOKEN", click "Copy" to copy the token and save it somewhere safe as it is the only valid key to control your bot using your code.
+    3.6 : Now, under the label "TOKEN", click "Copy" to copy the token and save it in "token.txt" in the directory "/src" of the code as it is the only valid key to control your bot using your code.

     3.7 : Check the following permissions :
         i.
 PUBLIC BOT